joelstrohmeier/website/src/blog/accessibility-anti-patterns.md

 Do you have an accessibility policy?
 Does it clearly defined what accessibility standards suppliers need to meet.
 Make sure this accessibility policy information is used in any contractural discussions with partners.

-There some great tips on <a href="https://businessdisabilityforum.org.uk/resource/technology-toolkit/inclusive-technology-procurement-where-to-start/">accessible technology procurement via Business Disability Forum</a>.
+The Business Disability Forum has some great tips on <a href="https://businessdisabilityforum.org.uk/resource/technology-toolkit/inclusive-technology-procurement-where-to-start/">accessible technology procurement</a>.